UnnamedH/TicTacToeWeb/README.md

 # Feedback
 I hope to see feedback on what can be changed to make the game a bit smoother and bug free.
+For any other suggestions or help you can contact me

 Thank you!